-Item Ports, panels, and slots lcon Description Status LED: Enables you to identify any failed hardware components.
-There are up to five status LEDs and an overall system health LED (Chassis health and system ID) bar.
-For more information, see the Status LED indicators section.
-Quick Sync 2 (wireless): Indicates a Quick Sync enabled system.
-The Quick Sync feature is optional.
-This feature allows management of the system by using mobile devices.
-This feature aggregates hardware or firmware inventory and various system level diagnostic and error information that can be used in troubleshooting the system.
-For more information, see the Integrated Dell Remote Access Controller User's Guide at www.dell.com/poweredgemanuals.
+Table 3.
+Features available on the front view of 8 \times 2.5-inch drive system ltem Component lcon Description 1 Left control panel N/A Contains the system health and system ID, status LED, and the iDRAC Quick Sync 2 (wireless) indicator. (i) NOTE: The iDRAC Quick Sync 2 indicator is available only on certain configurations.
 2 Drive slots N/A Enable you to install drives that are supported on your system.
 For more information about drives, see the Technical specifications section.
-3 VGA port 101 Enables you to connect a display device to the system.
-For more information, see the Technical specifications section.
-4 Right control panel N/A Contains the power button, USB port, iDRAC Direct micro port, and the iDRAC Direct status LED.
-5 Information tag N/A The Information Tag is a slide-out label panel that contains system information such as Service Tag, NIC, MAC address, and so on.
+3 Right control panel N/A Contains the power button, VGA port, iDRAC Direct port and USB ports.
+4 Information tag N/A The Information tag is a slide-out label panel that contains system information such as Service Tag, NIC, MAC address, and so on.
 If you have opted for the secure default access to iDRAC, the Information tag also contains the iDRAC secure default password.
+5 Drive bay blank N/A For the 8×2.5 -inch drive system, a drive bay blank is installed in the hard drive slots $8-23$.